-If you think you may identify as LGBTQ2S+, it’s important to remember that whatever you’re thinking and feeling is OK.
-Many other young people are going through (or have been through) exactly the same thing as you.
+If you’re questioning your gender or sexuality, it’s important to remember that whatever you’re thinking and feeling is OK.
+Many other young people are going through (or have been through) a similar journey to you and you’re never alone.

-You may have a lot of questions about being LGBTQ2S+ such as:
+You may have a lot of valid questions about identifying as LGBTQ2S+ such as:

-- What will happen when I come out?
+- What will happen if/when I come out?

 - Will my parents/caregivers be OK with it?

 - Where can I find other people like me?

 How do I know if I identify as LGBTQ2S+?

 Some young people have been aware of their sexual orientation and gender identity for a long time.
 Others may not be as sure.
 Having feelings, dreams or experiences with/about someone of the same gender is common.
 Many young people also like someone of the same sex (e.g. you may have sexual dreams or feelings about someone who is the same sex as you).
 This can all be the beginning of you realizing that you identify as LGBTQ2S+, but it may also be a part of the process of realizing that you’re straight.
 Either way, these feelings are a natural part of finding out who you are and getting to know yourself better.